logan169/PyWhale/README.md

 - {pywhale installation folder}/api_keys/ETH_real_key.txt
 - {pywhale installation folder}/api_keys/LTC_real_key.txt

-if you don't know your "pywhale installation folder", you could find it in an error message if you type in a ipython3 terminal
+if you don't know your "pywhale installation folder", you could find it in an error message by typing in a ipython3 terminal

-    $ from PyWhale import PyWhale
+    $ from pywhale.PyWhale import PyWhale

 ##### __*Beware to not invert api key, this step is critical so I strongly advise that you check that part twice.*__